 - The American Pit Corso needs a larger home with access to a secure yard.

 - He needs at least 60 minutes of exercise every day.

 - The American Pit Corso has a relatively simple grooming schedule.

 - He is a challenging dog to train and requires consistency.

 - American Pit Corsos are protective and make devoted guard dogs

 - He is aloof with strangers, and it will take him a while to warm up to them.

-- This mix is always going to be alert, and on guard around the house.
+- This mix is always going to be alert and on guard around the house.

 So, there you have it, the American Pit Corso in all his gorgeous glory.
 He isn’t suited to everyone because of his difficult Cane Corso streak.
 But if you fancy a mellower version, this pup is a fantastic choice.
 His Pitbull streak will make him an obedient dog who will follow you around all day long.
-And with lifelong training, he will be a pleasant pooch who you can be proud of despite the nonsense BSL laws.
+And with lifelong training, he will be a pleasant pooch who you can be proud of despite stereotypes and BSL laws.

 He makes a wonderful family addition, and he and the kids will love each other.
 He’s lots of fun, and with his goofball personality, you’re sure to have lots of laughter for many years to come.